nmhummel/fetch-frontend/README.md

-Frontend Take-Home Exercise
-Your task is to build a webpage with a user creation form.
-The form should take the following required inputs:

-Full Name
-Email
-Password
-Occupation
-State
-Occupation and State should allow users to select from options returned by an endpoint.
-Users should only be able to select one occupation and one state.
 A GET request to https://frontend-take-home.fetchrewards.com/form will return a JSON body with the following format:

 {
     "occupations": [